ION606/VCS/README.md

-# My remote sourcing system
+# ION VCS
+A future version control system and file sharing system built over rsync and inspired by the github cli

 ## Running
 ## Option 1: The Script